shr00mie/gmapslocsharing/README.md

 - requests==2.21.0
 - google-chrome-stable

+# Updates
+[ 03.11.2019 ]
+- [jshank](https://github.com/jshank) was kind enough to be my guinea pig over the the weekend and get this package working with the docker HA install variant.
+The docker components can be found under the docker branch.
+That branch includes a Dockerfile and docker-compose template.
+The Dockerfile uses the existing HA Dockerfile and appends the necessary code to facilitate the google-chrome-stable install within the container.
+The docker-compose example is there for you to modify as necessary for your use case.
+- During the above adventure, a lot of...shortcomings?...were brought to light resulting in a rather comprehensive rebuild of large parts of the package.
+- In the not too distant future, I'd like to see about making this into a proper package such that it can be installed within any docker variant via pip and maybe PR this component over the existing and constantly breaking implementation within HA.

 # Prep Scripts
 Throw the below into a .sh and run to add and install google-chrome repo.